SpaceQuark/Graph/README.md

-Graph (Version 0.0)
+# Graph Library

 A C++ implementation of a Graph object
-It currently supports several basic features (mutators and accessors of vertices and edges) Future versions would include formal testing and several graph algorithms
+It currently supports several basic features (vertices and edges) Future versions would include formal testing and several graph algorithms